 What are LSAT Fee Waivers?

-The basic fee for taking the LSAT is $200, which may be financially prohibitive for some.
+The basic fee for taking the LSAT is $215, which may be financially prohibitive for some.
 In an effort to reduce barriers for law school applicants, the LSAC (the LSAT test maker) grants fee waivers to qualified applicants.

 In an effort to ensure that everyone gets a fair shot at receiving a law education regardless of economic status, LSAC has a fee waiver program.
-According to LSAC, the fee waiver covers the following expenses:

-Who qualifies for LSAT fee waivers?
+Who Qualifies for LSAT Fee Waivers?

 Fee waivers are only open to those who cannot pay for the LSAT and Credential Assembly Service (CAS).
 Don’t apply if you’re just reluctant to pay the fees, or you think the LSAT and other law school application components are overpriced.
 LSAC will reject your application.
-According to LSAC, in addition to demonstrating extreme need to qualify for the fee waiver you must also:
+According to LSAC, in addition to demonstrating extreme need to qualify for the fee waiver you must:

-• Be a U.S., Canadian, or Australian citizen; or
+- Be a U.S., Canadian; or

-• Be a U.S. National; or
+- Be a U.S. National; or

-• Be a permanent alien of the U.S. with an alien registration card; or
+- Be a permanent alien of the U.S. with an alien registration card; or

-• Have been granted deferred action under DACA; or
+- Granted deferred action under DACA; or

-• Have applied for deferred action under DACA; or
+- Applied for deferred action under DACA; or

-• Be a permanent resident of Canada; or
+- Be a permanent resident of Canada; or

-• Be a refugee in Canada
+- Be a refugee in Canada

 To demonstrate your financial need, you will have to submit tax documentation as requested by the LSAC.